Professor David Allsup

 Teaching

 David is enthusiastic about education and is actively involved in a variety of undergraduate teaching programmes.
-He has contributed to:

 • Hull York Medical School phase I and II teaching programmes.

-• Hull York Medical School SSIP modules both in haematology and Haemostasis.
+• Hull York Medical School SSIP module.

 • Postgraduate medical teaching for core medical trainees and specialist trainees in haematology.

-• Development of elearning materials for the administration of intrathecal chemotherapy and venous thromboembolism.
+• Development of e-learning materials for the administration of intrathecal chemotherapy and venous thromboembolism.

 • Supervision of postgraduate research degrees including MSc and PhD students.